 Barcodes are updated in the ShipBob dashboard

-For accurate tracking, the use of barcodes help ShipBob accurately and efficiently track every phase of the fulfillment process (e.g., receiving, counting, picking, packing, returns, etc.), and insights on inventory and orders can be viewed by the merchant from the ShipBob dashboard.
+For accurate tracking, the use of barcodes help ShipBob accurately and efficiently track every phase of the fulfilment process (e.g., receiving, counting, picking, packing, returns, etc.), and insights on inventory and orders can be viewed by the merchant from the ShipBob dashboard.
 Barcodes should always be physically attached to products and should be well presented and scannable.
 Learn more here.

 Inventory scanners can help make the inventory management process a whole lot easier.
 If you’re looking to grow your ecommerce business, the ability to track inventory accurately is essential.